haruki-nikaidou/b-blog/src/content/blog/latest-gen-architecture-of-distributed-application.md

 ---
-title: 'Latest-gen Architecture of Distributed Application'
+title: 'Latest Architecture of Distributed Application'
 description: 'A modern architecture based on NATS I using in production.
 It's excellent for middle to large projects.'
 pinned: true
 pubDate: 'Dec 23 2024'